markdown-extended/manifest/mde-manifest.md

 Keeping readability using the semantic tags of the syntax is the purpose of these specifications ;
 we will here try to define the best rules to NOT prevent a clear reading but DO allow a maximum of rich final rendering.
-Keeping a document "one way scroll only" is made simple by the global construction of a Markdown content: the real *end of lines* of the content ARE NOT the final ones.
+Keeping a document "one way scroll only" is simplified by the global construction of a Markdown content: the real *end of lines* of the content ARE NOT the final ones.
 Writers CAN, if they need to, render a final end of line (called "hard breaks" [§§](#C3)), but the first thing to keep in mind writing with the Markdown syntax is that you DO NOT NEED